 - 6. KANU GULANGAN.
 Sacred giloy (verses) are chanted prior to cutting of the trees.
-The species of forest products that are gathered include: - Bayug tree to serve as the dulugan (mortar), also symbolizing the spirit of Apo Asog - Theleteb tree carved as the pestle - Strips of beledjawa or baludjawa (a variety of bamboo) used as flooring, - Lebalud tree serving as the floor beams and joists - Bakan tree for the post - 7.
-GAMPANG.
+The species of forest products that are gathered include: - Bayug tree to serve as the dulugan (mortar), also symbolizing the spirit of Apo Asog - Theleteb tree carved as the pestle - Strips of beledjawa or baludjawa (a variety of bamboo) used as flooring, - Lebalud tree serving as the floor beams and joists - Bakan tree for the post

+7. GAMPANG.
 Believing that the sprits dwell in the rivers, the Subanen performs the gampang to appease both the benevolent and the malevolent spirits.
-One end of a long strip of rattan is tied to tree on one side of the river and the other end is tied to another tree on the other bank, thus setting a boundary for the bad spirits not to enter the Buklog area. - 8.
-GHELET.
+One end of a long strip of rattan is tied to tree on one side of the river and the other end is tied to another tree on the other bank, thus setting a boundary for the bad spirits not to enter the Buklog area.

+Two Subanen balyan co-officiating a gampang in a nearby creek

+8. GHELET.
 This ritual is performed for the spirits of the land.
-Each end of the long strip of rattan are tied to a tree or a post, delineating the boundary for the bad spirits. - 9.
-BUKLOGAN.
-The Buklogan structure is constructed with eight (8) upright post and the platform is raised some six (6) to ten (10) feet high consisting of highly resilient dlbabalud timber and baludjawa bamboos.
-A long pole is passed through the middle of the platform reaching a short thick hollowed bayug log-the dulugan, which lies above a trench with jars or bamboos used as resonators.
-This pole rises and falls when dancers perform on the platform.
+Each end of the long strip of rattan are tied to a tree or a post, delineating the boundary for the bad spirits.

-The booming sound invites people to come and join in the ritual and festival.
-There is feasting, wine drinking and dancing lasting for days, with even 200 people dancing on the buklogan continuously, day and night.
+The ritual specialists officiating the ghelet

-- 10. GAPAL.
+- 9 GAPAL.
 A trench is dug to accommodate the dulugan, a hollowed resonating log placed above the trench dug deeper to accommodate empty resonating jars or bamboos.
-The ritual and prayer offering are as follows: - Gakat, the transfer of the dulugan to the dug-out trench; - Daga sa gayu, the blood-letting ritual for the sacred dulugan, believed to represent Apu Asug; - Gapal, the final offering ritual for the dulugan in reverence to Apo Asug - 11.
-GATI-AN.
+The ritual and prayer offering are as follows: - Gakat, the transfer of the dulugan to the dug-out trench; - Daga sa gayu, the blood-letting ritual for the sacred dulugan, believed to represent Apu Asug; - Gapal, the final offering ritual for the dulugan in reverence to Apo Asug

+10. GATI-AN.
 Before the gati-an ritual is perform, the batad (governing laws of the Buklog) is announced and agreed upon.
 The timuay makes three knots in a long rattan strips, symbolizing the amount of fine to be imposed to those who defy the law of the Buklog.
 The rattan strip is strung across the platform on which clothing are suspended as decoration and to tell the gods that an important ceremony is being held.
 For the balyan, the gati-an ritual performed in the Buklog platform is the most dangerous.
 He goes up the platform to open the ritual by chanting of the giloy.
 This is followed by a small group of men and women walking around center post (or the phathaw) seven times.
-After performing the ritual, the timuay asks all who participated in the Buklog to go back to the house. - 12.
-GHEDURAN.
+After performing the ritual, the timuay asks all who participated in the Buklog to go back to the house.

+11. GHEDURAN.
 As the closing ritual where food offerings are placed in seven- or eight-tiered altars, signifying thanksgiving to the Dwata Magbabaya.
-Then the balyan announces that the Buklog festivity is finally open. - 13.
-G'BAT.
+Then the balyan announces that the Buklog festivity is finally open.

+12. G'BAT.
 Community trance dance.